jackye315/FinalProject/README.md

 January 14, 2015
 Worked on the grid.
 Each cell has a variable called cond which checks if there is a ship or of it's empty.
 Continued working on the ship moving problem.
 Currently, only one ship can be dragged.

+January 15, 2015
+Worked more on dragging each ship.
+Also looked at how to insert images, found a few ship images.